abbasalizaidi/ImageComparisonTool/README.md

 # ImageComparisonTool

-A Python CLI tool to compare images listed in a CSV file and calculates similarity score of two images.
+A Python CLI tool to compare images listed in a CSV file and calculates similarity score of two images along with elapsed time.

 ## How this tool can be useful?